bbc/dvbcss-synctiming/README.md

 duration.
 If the TV or CSA playing the test video sequence skips more than 1 or 2 consecutive frames then the "flashes" or "beeps" will not be detected.

-### The display's light output dues not toggle on/of repeatedly during a frame
+### The display's light output does not toggle on/off repeatedly during a frame
 ### ...or has off-periods significantly shorter than 4 ms

 Some display technologies modulate their light output (e.g. modulating the